Figure Technology Solutions

-Figure Technology Solutions, Inc. is a financial technology company based in the United States.
+Figure Technology Solutions, Inc. is a financial technology company in Reno, Nevada, United States.
 Established in 2018, it develops and operates blockchain-based platforms used in lending, capital markets, and asset management.

 The company provides consumer and institutional lending products, including HELOCs, cash-out refinance, DSCR loans, and crypto-backed loans, as well as a consumer credit marketplace, Figure Connect.

 History

 Figure Technology Solutions was established in 2018 by Mike Cagney and June Ou.
 The company launched with a focus on integrating blockchain technology into financial services to automate and standardize loan origination and securitization processes, reducing reliance on traditional infrastructure throughout the loan lifecycle.

 In its early phase, Figure introduced Home Equity Line of Credit (HELOC) on blockchain infrastructure and developed Provenance Blockchain, which became the foundation for its services.
 Figure was the first company to place consumer loans on a blockchain.
 The company expanded its product portfolio and deployed lending and securitization processes using automated systems to include cash-out refinance loans.

 Between 2021 and 2022, Figure's lending technology was integrated into the platforms of different financial institutions.
 Its products were offered under private-label agreements by banks, credit unions, and mortgage brokers.
 Customers applying through partner companies such as Guaranteed Rate were serviced through Figure's infrastructure.

 In 2024, Figure expanded its offerings to include additional consumer and institutional lending products such as Intellidebt, a tool for debt consolidation that is embedded into the loan application process, and crypto-backed loans, allowing Bitcoin and Ethereum holders to borrow against holdings.
-The company also launched Figure Markets, an all-in-one marketplace that integrates traditional finance, crypto, and DeFi, and Figure Connect, a consumer credit marketplace for originating and trading tokenized home equity, mortgage, and other consumer loans.
+The company also launched Figure Markets, an all-in-one marketplace that integrates traditional finance, crypto, and decentralized finance, and Figure Connect, a consumer credit marketplace for originating and trading tokenized home equity, mortgage, and other consumer loans.

 In addition, in 2024, the company appointed Michael Tannenbaum as chief executive officer, Macrina Kgil as chief financial officer, and Ron Chillemi as its chief legal officer.

 By 2025, Figure had facilitated more than $17 billion in home equity lending across the United States.
 That same year, Figure expanded its offerings to include additional consumer and institutional lending products such as Piggyback second mortgages, DSCR (Debt Service Coverage Ratio) loans, and HELOCs for seniors with Longbridge Financial.

 In August 2025, Figure merged with its former subsidiary, Figure Markets.
 This merger brought together lending, trading, and yield-generation functions into a unified system on the Provenance Blockchain.
 The company launched Democratized Prime, a platform that allows institutional users and regular investors to lend and borrow using tokenized collateral.
 They were the first to offer a real-world asset (RWA) lending pool backed by HELOCs.
 Figure Markets also became the first company to receive U.S. Securities and Exchange Commission (SEC) approval for a public, yield-bearing stablecoin, $YLDS.
 In addition, the company applied for an Initial Public Offering (IPO) in the same year.